juanca/blog/articles/react-component-architecture.md

 ##### Default properties

-In addition, default values should be specified for optional properties -- which is all other properties which are not required.
+In addition, default values should be specified for optional properties -- which are all other properties which are not required.
-Whenever a property is being interpolated into an expression, a default value is better than an `undefined` value because `undefined` serializes to "undefined."
+Whenever a property is being interpolated into an expression, a default value is better than an `undefined` value because `undefined` serializes to "undefined".

 ```javascript
 TextField.defaultProps = {